 During the Day of the Dead holidays, Mexicans make a beeline for cemeteries where they clean and decorate their ancestors’ tombstones with candles and flowers (mainly marigolds, which are loaded with symbolism, just as they are in Asia) before gathering around the grave for a picnic.

-Day of the Dead specialties includes pan de muerto (bread of the dead), a sweet, anise-flavoured bread decorated with bones and skulls; banana leaf wrapped tamales and different types of mole (which we learned to make in a cooking class in San Miguel de Allende); atole, a warm, almost pudding-like, corn-flour beverage made with cane sugar and cinnamon; and pulque, a drink fermented from agave sap.
-Then there are the quintessential Day of the Dead speciality: colourful sugar skulls, embellished with icing, sequins and feathers (although edible, these aren’t usually eaten).
+Day of the Dead specialties includes pan de muerto (bread of the dead), a sweet anise-flavoured bread decorated with bones and skulls; banana leaf-wrapped tamales; different types of mole (which we learned to make in a Mexican cooking class in San Miguel de Allende); atole, a warm pudding-like corn-flour beverage flavoured with cane sugar and cinnamon; and pulque, a drink fermented from agave sap.

 Celebrating All Things Mexican

-Aside from the Day of the Dead holiday, these were some of our other inspirations for travelling to Mexico, the things that I most love about Mexico that would entice me back in a heartbeat.
+Aside from the Day of the Dead holiday, these were some of our other inspirations for travelling to Mexico, the things that I most love about Mexico that would entice me back in a heartbeat, the Mexican things I celebrate.

 Mexican Art and Crafts